Must we hate?

 Hanlon’s razor is the name of this philosophical tenet: You shouldn’t assume malice when carelessness or stupidity will suffice as explanations.

-I take that a little further.
 Most people believe that they are doing good when they fight for something or hold a particular position.
 Doing good is a much more sustainable motivation for most people than hatred and anger.

 The trick comes, however, when the results of one’s positions are verifiably proven to be harmful.
 At that point, continuing to push for them may very well be the result of malice.